 While the Mad Rock Mad Monkey isn't a top contender for performance, it has perfectly suitable performance for those just entering the sport.
 The shoes are comfortable and will not disappoint any of those kids with that monkey spirit!
-When the young climbers become more advanced, the Butora Brava will give better performance and sensitivity for just a mere $5 extra, making it our selection for Best Buy.
+When the young climbers become more advanced, the Butora Brava will give better performance and sensitivity, making it our selection for Best Buy.

 These shoes are at home on the birthday party wall at the local gym, but can also hold their own outside on more adventurous terrain.

 These shoes are not our go-to pick for edging.
 They are more at home on beginner routes, which rarely require stepping up on small holds.
 Kids that work up through the sport and want to be able to stand on small jibs should check out our Editors' Choice, the Black Diamond Momentum - Kids or the La Sportiva Maverink.

 The Monkey just can't hang with the Venga on small face holds due to the super flexible sole and upturned toe.